phoboslab/wipeout-rewrite/README.md

 - add option to lessen the roll in the internal view
 - add additional external view that behaves more like in modern racing games
 - dynamic lighting on ships
-- allow lower resolutions and a drawing mode that resembles the PSX original
 - the scene geometry could use some touch-ups to make an infinite draw distance option less awkward
 - increase FOV when going over a boost
 - better menu models for game exit and video options